-Municipal Commission of Housing and Urban-Rural Development, the local bureau in charge of the construction and real estate industries, since 1997 to owners (i.e., developers for housing development projects) and builders of construction projects to promote quality management practices.
-According to the documents published by the Commission, the selection criteria for the GW award focuses on the quality of the construction of the main structure, including the stability and robustness of the foundation, safety and durability of the main structure, high seismic fortification intensity, and the level of fire resistance.
+We use the local construction quality award in Beijing; i.e., the GW award, as an indicator of excellent performance in construction quality in this study.6 The GW award has been granted by the Beijing Municipal Commission of Housing and Urban-Rural Development, the local bureau in charge of the construction and real estate industries, since 1997 to both owners (i.e., developers of housing projects) and contractors of construction projects to promote quality management practices.
+According to the documents published by the Commission, the selection criteria for the GW award focus on the quality of the construction of the main structure, including the stability and robustness of the foundation, safety and durability of the main structure, high seismic fortification intensity, and the level of fire resistance.
 In addition, performance in decoration and technological innovation is also considered.

-Typically, the selection and awarding of the GW award proceeds as follows.
-All new buildings in Beijing that meet the compulsory minimum requirements on construction quality can apply for the award.
+Typically, the selection and awarding of the GW award proceed as follows.
+All new buildings in Beijing that meet the compulsory minimum requirements on construction quality can voluntarily choose to apply for the award.
 Evaluation starts some time (typically one year) after the completion.
-In addition to reviewing documents, a team of 4 to 6 experts appointed by the Commission will investigate and evaluate the building's specifics.
-They would then submit an investigation and recommendation report to the Commission.
-At the final stage, the Commission will form a committee to review all the reports and vote for the winning projects.
+In addition to reviewing documents, a team of 4 to 6 experts appointed by the Commission investigate and evaluate the building's specifics.
+They then submit an investigation and recommendation report to the Commission.
+At the final stage, the Commission forms a committee to review all the reports and vote for the winning projects.

-By the end of 2011, 5001 construction projects in Beijing had won the GW award, with 2506 being residential projects and 2495 commercial/public ones.
-Figure 2 depicts the number of construction projects awarded annually between 1999 and 2011.
-In the early years (1999-2001), only 20-40 residential projects received the award the end of 2010, only 192 construction projects in Beijing had won this award, of which only 16 were residential buildings.

-each year.
-The number jumped to about 300 in 2002, and has fluctuated between 150 and 300 residential projects since then.
+By the end of 2011, 5001 construction projects in Beijing had won the GW award, including 2506 residential projects and 2495 commercial/public projects.
+Fig. 2 depicts the number of construction projects awarded annually between 1999 and 2011.
+In the early years (1999-2001), only 20-40 residential projects received the award each year.
+The number jumped to about 300 in 2002, and has fluctuated between 150 and 300 residential projects since then.7